Jacob-Spiegel/Jacob-Spiegel/_pages/Teaching_Experience.md

 ## Overview

-I was award a Ph.D.
+I was awarded a Ph.D.
 Minor in Teaching in 2020 from the University of Pittsburgh's Department of Biological Sciences.
 In order to complete the minor I: attended several years of pedagogy training, taught multiple courses, designed and executed two teaching projects, guest lectured, developed a teaching portfolio, designed an undergraduate research course, and received one-on-one training from two teaching mentors.
 In addition to my in-classroom experience, I also served as a mentor for several undergraduate students in a research settling.

 ## Teaching Philosophy